RChain Price Tops $0.12 (REV)

-RChain (CURRENCY:REV) traded up 0.2% against the US dollar during the 1 day period ending at 21:00 PM Eastern on October 25th.
-RChain has a total market cap of $77.93 million and $444,157.00 worth of RChain was traded on exchanges in the last day.
-One RChain coin can now be bought for about $0.12 or 0.00000198 BTC on popular exchanges.
-During the last week, RChain has traded down 1.1% against the US dollar.
+RChain (CURRENCY:REV) traded 7.9% higher against the dollar during the 24 hour period ending at 8:00 AM ET on November 1st.
+One RChain coin can now be purchased for $0.12 or 0.00000202 BTC on major exchanges.
+RChain has a market cap of $78.05 million and approximately $607,285.00 worth of RChain was traded on exchanges in the last day.
+In the last seven days, RChain has traded down 1.6% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.